Andy Murray receives standing ovation from crowd despite Australian Open defeat - KTVZ

 The pair had previously met on the Margaret Court Arena in 2019 in what was supposedly Murray’s last game at the grand slam.

+“2 days ago I randomly bumped into the doctor who in 2017 told me ‘the good news is the problem you have in your hip can be fixed but you won’t be able to play professional sport again.’
+I think we dispelled that myth the last 5 days,” Murray tweeted after the match on Saturday.

-“Always playing Andy is very tough,” Bautista Agut said during his on-court interview after the match.
+“Always playing Andy is very tough,” Bautista Agut said during his on-court interview.

 “He knows very well how to play a grand slam match.
 I am happy with how I handled the nerves and tension through the match, to play good tennis.
 I am very happy with the win.”